aymen62/lam4ser-project_Aymen/models/compression/README.md

 depending on the selected compressor.

-## What was changed during this work
+## AIBO speech emotion recognition experiments

 The compression module was updated and tested as part of the AIBO speech emotion recognition experiments.